 “Finally, with hundreds of itinerant teachers turning up anywhere, the system is beyond restraint.

 Safe at last, and in a geometric growth rate – we have won!
 Permaculture is permanently ungovernable.”

 “Travels in Dreams” by Bill Mollison (from 1996)

 The Growth of Permaculture Guided by Ethics

 Fortunately, most teachers in the permaculture world are guided strongly by the very ethics which permaculture was birthed from; Care of people and planet.
-The permaculture student however is still left with the task investigating available courses as there is a fairly wide range in the quality of PDC trainings.
-Fortunately, the content of the PDC is quite brilliant regardless of the teaching staff so the odds are that most trainings fall within the good-to-great range.
+The permaculture student however is still left with the task of investigating available courses as there is a fairly wide range in the quality of PDC trainings.
+Fortunately, the content of the PDC is quite brilliant regardless of the quality of teaching so the odds are that most trainings fall within the good-to-great range.
 Our suggestion is that one do their homework and then follow their own intuition and judgment as to which course is best for them.

-He holds two PDC Certificates and two Advanced Permaculture Certificates, one in design and the other in teaching permaculture.
+Bill holds two PDC Certificates and two Advanced Permaculture Certificates, one in design and the other in teaching permaculture.
 He took his Permaculture Teacher Training with Jude Hobbs of the Permaculture Institute USA – she trained with Bill Mollison.

 “This was an amazing eight-day workshop that has changed my life and the way I think about almost everything.
 Bill nailed this subject to the core.
 This training was inspiring and absolutely loaded with useful information.”